We like to export mailbox permissions to CSV file in Exchange Server. That's because the…

 Step 9 of 14 is in progress, which is the removal of the languages.

 Setup completed.
 Click Finish and reboot the Windows Server.

 Did you get an error when removing the Exchange Server?

 Check that Exchange Server is removed from Programs and Features.

 You did successfully remove Exchange Server from the domain.

 Don’t forget to remove other tools on the Exchange Server, for example, SCOM or the backup agent.
 After that, remove the IP and DNS entries.
 As of last, remove the AD object in ADUC (Active Directory Users and Computers).

 Keep reading: How to remove Exchange from Active Directory »

-In this article, you learned how to remove Exchange Server from domain.
+You learned how to remove Exchange Server from domain.
 Make sure that you remove the mailbox databases before proceeding with the Exchange Server uninstall wizard.
-Reboot the server when the Exchange Server removal is finished.
+Reboot the server when the Exchange Server removal finishes.

 Did you enjoy this article?
 If so, you may like Exchange setup failed to install error code 1619.
 Don’t forget to follow us and share this article.